How Developers Engineer Test Cases: An Observational Study: Research Method

 \item \textbf{substringsBetween(String str, String open, String close):} Searches a String for substrings delimited by a start and end tag, returning all matching substrings in an array.
 The method contains 29 lines of code, five \texttt{if/else} statements, and one \texttt{while} loop.

 \end{itemize}

-We apply a few transformations to the original code.
+We apply a few transformations to the original code snippet.
 More specifically, to avoid any bias, we remove parts of the original Javadoc documentation that contained examples of inputs and outputs that could influence the test case engineering process of the developer.
 We also translated their documentation to Brazilian Portuguese (the main language of all the recruited participants, as we later discuss in Section~\ref{sec:recruitment}) to avoid any confusion from participants that do not fluently speak English.
+Note that we do not perform any changes in the implementation themselves; the source code is precisely the same as in the Apache library.

 Finally, we provide participants with IntelliJ and Eclipse workspaces containing the method they should test in a single class.
 We ask participants to import the code in the IDE they are more familiar with.
 We do not give the entire class from the Apache library (which contains several methods that are unrelated to the study), but a new class containing solely the method to test, to avoid confusion.
 The final version of the code snippets as well as the workspaces can be found in our online appendix~\cite{appendix}.